caser-legal/nvidia-cli/README.md

 > **Dory is a private enterprise iOS/SwiftUI coding agent designed for large codebase handling.**
 >
 > This application is exclusively for private use by a single developer.
-The primary objective is to eliminate traditional constraints that have historically limited AI assistants on exceptionally large iOS SwiftUI projects - specifically time limits, context size restrictions, and file count limitations.
+The primary objective is to eliminate traditional constraints that have historically limited AI assistants on exceptionally large iOS SwiftUI projects.
 >
-> **Target use case:** 100k+ line iOS projects with 500+ Swift files, XIBs, storyboards, and assets.
+> **Target use case:** 100k+ line iOS projects with 500+ Swift files.

 ### Why This Architecture